Surfactant-Mediated Epitaxial Growth of Single-Layer Graphene in an Unconventional Orientation on SiC

-In this Letter, we report a method for growing tBLG with a well-defined twist angle and orientation on a macroscopic scale.
-Specifically, we anneal SiC in a borazine (B$_3$N$_3$H$_6$) atmosphere.
-Thereby, borazine acts as a surface-active molecule (surfactant), enforcing a specific rotation of the top graphene layer.
-Since the growth of the rotated graphene layer is self-limiting and the growth temperature is below the one required for multilayer non-rotated graphene, only tBLG is formed.
-As a substrate we use the silicon-terminated 6$H$-SiC(0001) surface.
-Because of the very high quality of the obtained tBLG, leading to sharp diffraction spots, it is possible to detect its Moir\'e, and to accurately determine the azimuthal distribution of twist angles, the average strain and the average domain size for each of the two graphene layers.
+In this Letter, we report a method for epitaxially growing a differently oriented single-layer graphene on the zeroth-layer (namely \Gnul/\ZL) in contrast to the conventional EMLG (\Gdrei/\ZL).
+It shows high crystalline quality, high coverage, and has a well-defined orientation on a macroscopic scale.
+Specifically, we anneal the 6$H$-SiC(0001) surface in a borazine (B$_3$N$_3$H$_6$) atmosphere.
+Thereby, borazine acts as a surface-active molecule (surfactant), enforcing an unconventional orientation of the graphene layer but leaving the conventional \ZL orientation intact.
+Via intercalation of \Gnul/\ZL, high quality quasi-free-standing epitaxial \tB is obtained.
+Here, we focus on \Gnul/\ZL, as it is the key to realize \tB, the intercalation being a well-established procedure.